The City of Raleigh Offers Opportunities to Serve

 Volunteers work with the Raleigh Police Department to provide security patrols in parks, take crime reports by phone and perform data entry, among other duties.
 Volunteers receive training and must serve at least 15 hours per month.

-Parks and Recreation Volunteer Programs
+Parks, Recreation and Cultural Resources Volunteer Programs

 Stormwater Utility Volunteer Program